+Club Name: Author's Name:

+Email:

-Club Name: Author's Name: Email: Phone: For Immediate Release
+Phone: For Immediate Release ase

-Title (Headline) of Article:
+Title (Headline) of A article:

 Table for News Article

-(Place the information in the boxes from your notes in the appropriate spot.
-Prioritize the points by assigning them a number in order of importance.)
+(Place the informati a number in order o on in the boxes from your notes in the appropriate spot.
+Prioritize the points by assigning then f importance.)

 Priority Points

 Who:

 What:

 When:

 Where:

 Why:

-How: